reactjs/react.dev/content/docs/faq-functions.md

 If you do have performance issues, by all means, optimize!

-### Why is my function being called every time the component re-renders?
+### Why is my function being called every time the component renders?

 Make sure you aren't _calling the function_ when you pass it to the component: